 - Establish rehabilitation and design standards

-- Acquire land, including eminent domain
+- Acquire real estate, including acquisition by eminent domain

-- Demolish and rehabilitate substandard structures
+- Demolish and/or rehabilitate structures

-- Undertake site preparation & environmental remediation
+- Undertake site preparation and environmental remediation

 - Assemble and dispose of land for private development

-- Relocate displaced businesses & residents
+- Relocate displaced businesses and residents

 - Issue bonds and borrow money

-- Receive grants, loans and gift
+- Receive grants and loans

 How It Works